photon-storage/gw3-doc/docs/api/gateway/fetch.md

 The `name` is resolved to a CID before serving response from the corresponding `/ipfs/{resolved-cid}[/{path}][?{params}]` content path.

 - **name**
-  - Required: yes
+  - Required: Yes
   - Description: a cryptographic IPNS key hash or a human-readable DNS name with DNSLink set-up.
   - Example: `12D3KooWHWW3BLh5kFo1eDNdJhfznDDJJdtooSZJ42iRX756kYbP`

 - **ts**
-  - Required: yes
+  - Required: Yes
   - Description: a query parameter representing the current unix timestamp
   - Example: `1688644825`

 - **path**
-  - Required: no
+  - Required: No
   - Description: a path parameter pointing at a file or a directory under the root CID
   - Example: `/folder/file.txt`